cisco-en-programmability/dnacentersdk/docs/index.rst

 -------------------------------------------------------------------------------

-Welcome to the docs!  dnacentersdk is a *community developed* Pythonic wrapping of the DNA Center APIs.
+Welcome to the docs!  dnacentersdk is a *community developed* Pythonic wrapping of the DNA Center APIs (for API versions: 1.2.10).
 The package represents all of the Cisco DNA Center API interactions via native Python tools.
 Making working with the Cisco DNA Center APIs in Python a *native* and *natural* experience.

 **dnacentersdk helps you get things done faster.**  We take care of the API semantics, and you can focus on writing your code.